We analyzed the top food blogs with the most organic Google traffic to find out the SEO secrets behind their raving

 Key Takeaway: A well executed link building strategy can lead to exponential organic traffic growth from being on the the first page of Google for thousands of keywords.

-Here are the three most effective ways to get backlinks.
+Here are the three best ways to get backlinks.

 Podcast Interviews – There are hundreds of interview-based food podcasts, and they are constantly looking for guests.
 When they publish your interview they will link back to your food blog in their show notes, which is a short blog post summarizing the interview.
 Many of these podcasts have a domain rating above 60.